Table of Contents

 Treatment of Ovarian Torsion

 Ovarian torsion is a surgical emergency.
 The laparoscopic approach has become the popular choice in patients with ovarian torsion and no clues of malignancy.
-If malignant disease is suspected, a laparotomy should be performed.
+If the malignant disease is suspected, laparotomy should be performed.

 During the surgery, it is essential to assess the viability of the ovary.
 Early de-twisting of the ovary can preserve the function of the ovary.
 Viability is determined by gross visual inspection during surgery.
 Nowadays, ovarian preservation surgery is always recommended, even if the ovary appears black or blue.
 Salpingo-oophorectomy should be avoided whenever possible.

 Ovarian cystectomy is performed to excise the benign ovarian mass, which was responsible for the torsion.
 If malignancy is suspected, a salpingo-oophorectomy might be performed.

 Necrosis typically occurs after the ovarian vessels have been occluded for 36 hours or more.
 Accordingly, early intervention to save the ovaries is recommended.
 Pregnant women with ovarian torsion should undergo laparoscopic detorsion like non-pregnant women.

 Suppression of ovarian cysts by the administration of oral contraceptives and oophoropexy are the most common options for the prevention of recurrence after detorsion.
 Patients with ovarian torsion typically are in severe pain; therefore, good analgesia is recommended while at the emergency department before transferring the patient to the operating theater.